-- By engaging employees and incorporating their ideas, providing proper training and growth opportunities, and involving them in the creation of process improvements, also encouraging people to take ownership of their areas, processes and making them problem solver helps the organization to improve overall process performance and by doing this they are utilizing the talents of people.
+- By engaging employees and incorporating their ideas, providing proper training and growth opportunities, involving them in the creation of process improvements, also encouraging people to take ownership of their areas, and processes, and making them problem solvers helps the organization to improve overall process performance and by doing this they are utilizing the talents of people.

 Then organizations should focus on creating plans to reduce and eliminate each type of waste using different tools and techniques.
 Continuously involve the team and people who work close to the process in the process improvement activities and waste elimination.

-Over the period of time, it becomes a daily routine of organizations staff to reduce these 8 waste in Lean at the workplace.
+Over the period of time, it becomes a daily routine of the organization’s staff to reduce these 8 waste in Lean at the workplace.
 Then they build up the confidence to improve the process and will become problem solvers.
 This will take time and also need constant support from management.

 Here I have just tried to give you basic steps on how waste elimination happens.
 In the upcoming articles on this topic, we will understand the detailed steps on how to eliminate waste at the workplace.

 I hope you got it.
-If you find this article useful then please share it in your network and comment your thoughts below.
-Subscribe to get more such full of knowledge content every week.
+If you found this article useful then please share it in your network and comment your thoughts below.
+Subscribe to get more such articles every week.